How to Clean Artificial Grass

 Chewing gum, sweets and other sticky substances can usually be removed by hand; however, if a piece of chewing gum is being particularly stubborn, you can chill the gum with an ice cube and break off the gum more easily once chilled.

-After a while, artificial grass can get flat and matted so it is also advisable that once a month you brush up the pile of your lawn with our Artificial Grass Maintenance Electric Power Brush.
+After a while, artificial grass can get flat and matted so it is also advisable that once a month you brush up the pile of your lawn with our range of Artificial Grass Electric Power Brushes.

-This innovative product is NEW for 2017 and is just a small fraction of the cost of most industrial, petrol run power tools, which can sometimes damage the fibres of the artificial grass.
+This innovative product is just a small fraction of the cost of most industrial, petrol run power tools, which can sometimes damage the fibres of the artificial grass.
 The brush heads of our product have been specially designed with softer nylon so will not harm your lawn.
+Frequent usage of the power brush has been known to increase the life expectancy of your grass.

 As an underlying rule with artificial lawn make sure to keep the lawn clear of leaves.
 If they start to decompose on the lawn, this will be more challenging to clean, may also affect the fibres of the grass and trigger moss growth.
 Using a leaf blower or vacuum is a simple and effective way to clear the lawns surface.